-The Buddy Walk® was developed by the National Down Syndrome Society in 1995 to celebrate Down Syndrome Awareness Month in October and to promote acceptance and inclusion of people with Down syndrome.
+The Buddy Walk® was developed by the National Down Syndrome Society (NDSS) in 1995 to celebrate Down Syndrome Awareness Month in October and to promote acceptance and inclusion of people with Down syndrome.
+Read more on the NDSS website»

-In 2005 the Auckland Down Syndrome Association enlisted the services of 4 AUT (Auckland University of Technology) students to help organise the inaugural Buddy Walk.
+In 2005 the Auckland Down Syndrome Association enlisted the services of four Auckland University of Technology (AUT) students to help organise the inaugural Buddy Walk.
 These students were in their final year of a Bachelor of Communications Studies degree, majoring in public relations,

 Every year AUT students get a chance to put in practice what they have learned during the previous three years, through “a working Public Relations Agency”, structured and run as near to a business as is possible.